 Neil Patel has championed MarketMuse as a great way to analyze content quality, depth, and performance and has highlighted the effectiveness of MarketMuse on his podcast.
 It was a natural next step for his team of experts to take advantage of MarketMuse’s unique capabilities to perform a site-wide audit and prioritize the best content optimization opportunities.
 Here’s the story of how our teams worked together to maximize the impact of his entire content inventory.

-In December 2016, Neil’s Senior Vice President (and friend of MarketMuse) started to update Neil’s blog posts and pillar content using our platform.
+In December 2016, Neil’s Senior Vice President, Scott Hoffman, started to update Neil’s blog posts and pillar content using our platform.
 Of course, Neil already had high rankings for a large number of keywords, as well as a strong backlink profile.
 But since there’s always room for improvement – and because the blog is such an important part of his business – Patel’s manager wanted to see how a comprehensive content inventory and sweeping update could further boost metrics, including keyword ranking, traffic, and backlinks.

 Updating more than 400 blog posts is no easy task, particularly when assessing each piece of content from scratch.
 This is where MarketMuse’s automation is essential.
 By March 2017, Patel’s manager and a team of subject-matter experts updated over 400 blog posts, using MarketMuse “recipe cards” – or briefs that give specific recommendations on word count, which topics to expand upon, and sections to add that will differentiate the post from top-ranking content.